nsouzarj/cra-frontend/DOCKER.md

 The container exposes port 80.
 You can change the host port mapping in:
 - The `docker run` command
-- The `docker-compose.yml` file
+- The `docker-compose.yml` file (frontend service maps to port 4200)

 ### Backend API Configuration

-The application is configured to use a relative URL for API calls (`/cra-api`).
-This allows it to work with reverse proxies or when the backend is served from the same domain.
+The application is configured to use `/cra-api` as the API endpoint, which is handled by the Nginx reverse proxy configuration.
+The Nginx server will proxy requests to the backend service.

 If you need to change the backend API URL:
 1. Update the `apiUrl` in `src/environments/environment.prod.ts`